Optical Power Meter Kits

 CAL-PM2 PM5020, Previous-Generation PM320E

-These recalibration services are for the power and/or energy meter electronics of our consoles and interfaces.
+These traceable recalibration services are for the power and/or energy meter electronics of our consoles and interfaces.
 To ensure accurate measurements, we recommend recalibrating annually.
-Recalibration of a single-channel console or interface is included with these sensor recalibration services at no additional cost.
+The manufacturer calibration of a power sensor includes recalibration of a single-channel console or interface at no additional cost; this is unavailable for the accredited calibration option.
 If you wish to calibrate one or more sensors with a dual-channel console, each sensor and console calibration service will need to be purchased individually.
 For more details on these recalibration services, please click the Documents () icons below.

 Requesting a Calibration